-The research-based project aims to get an idea of a more comprehensive notion of independence which allows us to see and understand a women-informed view on a shattered presence of complicated dependencies.
-In this regard, unorthodox perspectives and a focus on entangled working and gender relations need to be raised, that exceeds a project of replacing the heroes of independence with the heroines of liberation.
-To make her contribution in history and the moments of her disappearance visible also asks for a different valorization of her work and a picture that frames relations and communities rather than individuals.
+The multifaceted, multilocal and research-based project aims to get a more comprehensive idea of the notions of independence and interdependence which allows us to see and understand a women-informed, shattered presence of complicated dependencies.
+In this regard, unorthodox perspectives and a focus on entangled working and gender relations need to be raised, that exceeds a project of replacing heroes with heroines.
+To make her contribution in history and the moments of her disappearance visible also asks for a different valorisation of her work and a picture that frames relations and communities rather than individual profiles.

-Women on Aeroplanes, the project's title, is borrowed loosely from Kojo Laing’s critically acclaimed second novel Women of the Aeroplanes, written in 1988.
-With his ironic deconstructive syntax and his implosion of genres, he sets the tone for a historic narrative enfolding in the present tense, in which subordinate subject-object relations are deleted.
-His method of a speculative fiction writing can be seen as a making-of theory with other means.
-Consequently using Laing as one of the reference points might help to design a new grammar that contributes to making possible re-visiting and re-writing of history.
+Women on Aeroplanes, the project's title, is borrowed loosely from Kojo Laing’s critically acclaimed second novel Woman of the Aeroplanes, written in 1988.
+With its deconstructive syntax and implosion of genres, the novel sets the tone for a historic narrative, in which subordinate subject-object relations are deleted.
+Laing’s method of a speculative fiction writing can be seen as a making-of theory with other means.
+Using it as one of the reference points might help to design a new grammar that consequently contributes to making re-visiting and re-writing history possible.

-Furthermore, Women on Aeroplanes is made productive as a research method and opens up a range of associative meanings connected to travelogues, class-system, accessibility, choice of profession, crossing borders, dress-codes and not least the importance of national African airlines in the euphoric days of independence.
-The longing for independence often accompanies the claim for freedom of movement, a crossing of time and space, be it geographical, political or artistically.
+Furthermore, Women on Aeroplanes opens up a range of associative meanings connected to travelogues, class-system, accessibility, choice of profession, crossing borders, dress-codes and not least the importance of national airlines in the euphoric days of independence.
+The longing for independence often accompanies the claim for freedom of movement, be it a geographical, political or artistic crossing of time and space.

-Curated by Annett Busch, Marie-Hélène Gutberlet, Magdalena Lipska, coproduced by Iwalewahaus, Universität Bayreuth.
+Curated by Annett Busch, Marie-Hélène Gutberlet, Magdalena Lipska and the Otolith Collective.